This ARTICLE On An Introduction To Government Mortgages And Lending Guidelines Was PUBLISHED On October 7th, 2020

 Conventional Loans have a longer waiting period than government loans.

-Qualifying For Mortgages With A Direct Lender With No Overlays
+Qualifying For Conventional And Government Mortgages With A Lender With No Overlays

-For more information about this article and/or other mortgage-related questions, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
+For more information about this article and/or other mortgage-related questions, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
 The Team at Gustan Cho Associates are available 7 days a week, evenings, weekends, and holidays.
-Gustan Cho Associates Mortgage Group are direct lenders with no lender overlays on government and conventional loans.
+Gustan Cho Associates Mortgage Group is a national mortgage company with no lender overlays on government and conventional loans.
 We are also experts in originating Non-QM, Bank Statement, and Alternative Mortgage Loans.